alexnathanson/solar-protocol/installation-bookworm.md

 * Add pi user to www-data group `sudo adduser pi www-data`
 * Assign ownership of frontend directory to www-data group `sudo chown www-data:www-data /home/pi/solar-protocol/frontend`
 * `sudo chmod 755 /home/pi/`

+#### SSL Certificate Setup
+Port forwarding for 443-> 443 must be enabled for this to take effect (8443 -> 443 must also be enabled on some routers to minimize troubleshooting issues).

+1) `sudo apt install python3-certbot-apache`
+2) `sudo apt install certbot`
+3) Solar Protocol uses a single certificate distributed to all SP servers.
+The next steps must be done by a network admin.

 ### Solar Protocol Configuration
 Copy local directory outside of solar-protocol directory to pi directory